skip to content

 University Information Services

-The UDN NAT (Network Address Translation) service extends the usefulness of UDN-wide private IP addresses, allowing them to make direct access to services on the internet without needing to explicitly configure proxies.
+The UDN NAT (Network Address Translation) service extends the usefulness of UDN-wide local IP addresses, allowing them to make direct access to services on the internet without needing to explicitly configure proxies.

 It is important to note that the NAT service is NOT a firewall and should not be used as an alternative to a firewall or to host-based security.